-- C-5.13: Require that new development projects improve access to and accommodations for multimodal transportation. - C-5.14: Require developers of new building and redevelopment/reuse projects as part of the project development review process that are located along bus routes to pay a designated fair share of the cost of providing improved bus stop facilities and related street furniture or, where appropriate, dedicate land for improved bus stop facilities. - C-5.15: Consider the needs of the transportation and infrastructure system early for large developments and
+- C-5.13: Require that new development projects improve access to and accommodations for multimodal transportation. - C-5.14: Require developers of new building and redevelopment/reuse projects as part of the project development review process that are located along bus routes to pay a designated fair share of the cost of providing improved bus stop facilities and related street - A traffic impact study shall be required for all development projects estimated by the public services director to generate one hundred (100) or more vehicle trip ends during a peak hour.

+furniture or, where appropriate, dedicate land for improved bus stop facilities.